 A Science-Arts Project celebrating marine biologist Isabella Gordon (1901-1988)

 “Isabella’s Footsteps” is a blended arts and science project celebrating Marine Biologist Isabella Gordon O.B.E.
 (1901-1988).
-An illegitimate daughter of poor parents, she rose to become an internationally renowned carcinologist (crustacean expert), consulted by eminent scientists, receiving an invitation for a high-profile meeting with the Japanese Emperor, Hirohito, a fellow marine biologist.
+The daughter of poor parents, she rose to become an internationally renowned carcinologist (crustacean expert), consulted by eminent scientists, receiving an invitation for a high-profile meeting with the Japanese Emperor, Hirohito, a fellow marine biologist.

 She was born in Keith, studied at Aberdeen University and worked as a principal Scientific Officer at the Natural History Museum, London which still holds her substantial archive.
 Her material legacy includes an extraordinary collection of crustacea, beautiful water colours of specimens, iconic photographs from her long career and invaluable scientific papers which are still proving useful today for scientists fighting to save our oceans’ eco-systems.